MIMJA156/time-tracker/README.md

 >NOTE: This is just a personal project.
 IT WILL NOT BE PERFECT!

 >:warning:You may lose all your tracked time at any point!
-This is still in its beta phase!:warning:
+This is still in it's beta phase!:warning:

 ## Features